 \end{definition}

 We note that evaluating the $k$th moment $\rho_{\text{Scrooge}}^{(k)}(\sigma)$ in Eq.~\eqref{eq:scrooge_kth_mom_exact} involves integrating a rational function over the Haar ensemble, and is thus not amenable to simple closed-form expressions using standard Weingarten calculus~\cite{collins2017weingarten,collins2022weingarten,kostenberger2021weingarten}.
 While Mark et al.~derived an explicit expression for it~\cite{mark2024maximum}, its form is complicated and unwieldy.
-They thereby considered also the closely related object of the {\it unnormalized} Scrooge ensemble $\tilde{\mathcal{E}}$ composed of unnormalized states $\tilde{\mathcal{E}} = \{\sqrt{D\sigma} \ket{\phi}\}$, where $\ket{\phi} \sim \text{Haar}(D)$, with $\sigma$ the density matrix with dimension $D$ defining the Scrooge ensemble in question.
-For this ensemble, the $k$th moment takes a simple and analytically-tractable form: $\tilde{\rho}^{(k)}_{\text{Scrooge}}(\sigma) = (D\sigma)^{\otimes k} \rho_{\text{Haar}}^{(k)}$, of which many of their results pertain to.
+They therefore also considered the closely related {\it unnormalized} Scrooge ensemble $\tilde{\mathcal{E}}$ composed of unnormalized states $\tilde{\mathcal{E}} = \{\sqrt{D\sigma} \ket{\phi}\}$, where $\ket{\phi} \sim \text{Haar}(D)$, with $\sigma$ the $D$-dimensional density matrix defining the Scrooge ensemble in question.
+For this ensemble, the $k$th moment takes a simple and analytically tractable form: $\tilde{\rho}^{(k)}_{\text{Scrooge}}(\sigma) = (D\sigma)^{\otimes k} \rho_{\text{Haar}}^{(k)}$, to which many of their results pertain.
 In our work, the unnormalized Scrooge also plays a useful albeit intermediary role, as captured in the following technical lemma we derive and whose proof we present in Appendix~\ref{app:scrooge_approximation}: \begin{lemma}[Scrooge approximation] Consider the ensemble of unnormalized states $\tilde{\mathcal{E}} = \{\sqrt{D\sigma} \ket{\phi}\}$, where $\ket{\phi} \sim \text{Haar}(D)$, and $\sigma$ is an arbitrary density matrix with dimension $D$.
 For $k^2 \norm{\sigma}_2\ll 1$, $\tilde{\mathcal{E}}$ forms a Scrooge$(\sigma)$ $k$-design with additive error $\bigO{k \norm{\sigma}_2}$ and relative error $\bigO{4^k k \norm{\sigma}_2}$. \end{lemma} Lemma~\ref{lemma:scrooge_approx} is the technical backbone of this paper: the $k$th moment of the {\it normalized} Scrooge ensemble (the actual object of interest) can be approximated by the simpler expression up to an error controlled by the purity of $\sigma$ (see Ref.~\cite{mcginley2025scrooge} for an analogous relative-error bound, controlled by $\norm{\sigma}_\infty$ instead of $\norm{\sigma}_2$).\footnote{In quantum many-body systems, $\norm{\sigma}_2 = \sqrt{\Tr\parens{\sigma^2}}$ is often exponentially small in the system size (or, equivalently, inverse power in $D$).
 Therefore, we expect the low-purity condition to be valid up to exponentially high moments $k$.} This result generalizes that of Ref.~\cite{mark2024maximum} for $k = 2$, and will be key in allowing us to make rigorous statements on the limiting form of the temporal and projected ensembles by analyzing their unnormalized counterparts.